 - Gunslinger Girl.
 The 'conditioning' the cyborg children undergo includes this, though the effects vary as it's up to The Handler how much conditioning they receive.

 - Sai from Naruto, being a member of a special ANBU branch, has undergone a training that removed his emotions.
 It also left him with No Social Skills.

-- In Ranma ˝ the emotional suppression technique "Soul of Ice" is needed in order to generate a cold Battle Aura, which is a vital component in the "Hiryu Shoten Ha" Counter Attack technique.
+- In Ranma ½ the emotional suppression technique "Soul of Ice" is needed in order to generate a cold Battle Aura, which is a vital component in the "Hiryu Shoten Ha" Counter-Attack technique.

 - Enforced upon all Psyches in Psychelia (including Empath) in Empath: The Luckiest Smurf.
 Even information about emotions is suppressed.

-- Equilibrium takes place in a society where everyone uses a drug called Prozium to suppress their emotions.
+- Equilibrium takes place in a society where people have to use a drug called Prozium to suppress their emotions.
 Refusal to administer it is punishable by death.
 Hypocritically, the higher-ups don't take it and freely indulge their emotions and senses.

-- The Chronicles of Grimm Dragonblaster: the titular character has to repress his emotions using dangerous addictive drugs in order to confront a demon mage who draws magic from negative emotions, renedering him emotionless and logical.
+- The Chronicles of Grimm Dragonblaster: The titular character has to repress his emotions using dangerous addictive drugs in order to confront a demon mage who draws magic from negative emotions, rendering him emotionless and logical.

 - Philip Jose Farmer's The Other Log of Phileas Fogg.
 In this retelling of Around the World in Eighty Days, Phileas Fogg is actually an agent of an alien race.
 His habitual reserve is due to a mental ability to shunt aside negative emotions so he can act normally.

 - In The Pillars of Reality, the Mages teach their people to suppress all emotion (and indeed, that everything to which someone might emotionally react is just an irrelevant illusion anyway).
 Alain starts to lose this when he's forced to interact with someone outside his Guild, though he still remains The Stoic.